By admin | 19th June, 2018 | 5 min read

 Did you know?: Overall click volume on the Google Search Network in Q4 grew 9% year-over-year, and CPCs for branded keywords on Google fell 13% year-over-year in Q3.

+Here’s how to calculate CPC in Digital Marketing.
 Usually, the CPC is determined by the competitor’s bids.
 And as you might already be knowing that ad rank = Bid x Quality Score.
 So quality score is where we can work to have a lower CPC than the competitor, rank higher than them, and enjoy the financial success of the ad campaigns.
-Here we share some tips to lower down your CPC cost.
+Here we share some tips on how to reduce cost per click for your brand.

 To improve relevance, you might want to try this out: